Complex Regional Pain Syndrome

 CRPS can be diagnosed through a physical exam and an individual’s medical history with an Illinois Pain & Spine Institute physician.
 A bone scan, x-ray, MRI, or a nervous system test may reveal if a person has complex regional pain syndrome.
 A series of treatments is usually done to improve the symptoms.

-Treatment is usually done through the use of medication therapy, and sympathetic or other nerve blocks that will help relieve the pain of CRPS or cause the condition to go into remission.
+Treatment is usually done through the use of medication therapy, and sympathetic or other selective nerve root block procedure that will help relieve the pain of CRPS or cause the condition to go into remission.
 Spinal Cord Stimulation is an option for those refractory, sympathetic, or other nerve blocks.